epi052/recon-pipeline/docs/overview/installation.rst

 Manual Steps
 ############

-First, the manual steps to get cmd2 installed in a virtual environment are as follows (and shown below)
+First, the steps to get python dependencies installed in a virtual environment are as follows (and shown below)

 Kali
 ----